alixbTCM/gameadventures/src/modules/README.md

 sounds.playSoundForAll('successSound')
 ```

-## Workadventure Features
-This module is usefull to override base workadventure feature we don't want.

 ## Camera moving mode
 This module is used to move camera in the map.
 It includes a view with arrow and functions you can use to move to a specific point or on the sides.